-While many individuals look to Chapter 7 bankruptcy as a way to recover from financial hardship, other individuals need to use a Chapter 13 bankruptcy.
-If you are behind on your home payments, behind on your car or truck payments, you owe money to the IRS, you owe back child support payments, you owe on other assets you want to keep, or you owe on non-dischargeable debts, Chapter 13 offers the best way to restructure your obligations, recover from debt problems, and keep creditors from repossessing assets you want to keep.
-Further, if you do not qualify for Chapter 7 bankruptcy due to high income, Chapter 13 bankruptcy may be the best option for you to help restore financial order to your life.
-Contact Bethlehem Bankruptcy to determine if filing for Chapter 13 bankruptcy is right for you.
+While many people consider Chapter 7 bankruptcy to be the best method to get out of debt, others need to file a Chapter 13 bankruptcy.
+If you are behind on your mortgage, car or truck payments, owe money to the IRS, owe back child support payments, owe on non-dischargeable debts, or owe on other assets you want to keep, Chapter 13 is the best way to restructure your obligations, recover from debt problems, and keep creditors from repossessing assets you want to keep.

-Your monthly payments go to a Chapter 13 trustee who divides the payments among your creditors and makes the payments to them according to the bankruptcy plan.
-A Bethlehem Bankruptcy Lawyer can give you more information about monthly payment plans under Chapter 13 bankruptcy.
-In many cases, the monthly payments are based on amounts owed for a house or a car.
+Your monthly payments are sent to a Chapter 13 trustee, who divides them among your creditors and pays them according to the bankruptcy plan.
+A Bethlehem Bankruptcy Lawyer can provide you with further information regarding Chapter 13 bankruptcy monthly payment arrangements.
+The monthly payments are frequently based on the amounts due for a house or a car.

-Chapter 13 bankruptcy has other benefits as well.
-It protects you from the collection efforts of your creditors and helps end the lender harassment that you may have had to endure.
-After you have made timely payments to a Chapter 13 trustee for a period of time, your credit scores will generally increase.
-You will be able to rebuild your credit more quickly.
-When looking at Houston debt relief options, think about Chapter 13 bankruptcy because it brings these many benefits that can put you back on the path to financial freedom.
+There are a number of other advantages to filing for Chapter 13 bankruptcy.
+It shields you from creditors’ collection activities and helps put an end to any lender harassment you may have been subjected to.
+Your credit ratings will normally improve after you have made timely payments to a Chapter 13 trustee for a period of time.
+You will be able to rebuild your credit in a shorter period of time.
+When looking at Bethlehem debt relief options, think about Chapter 13 bankruptcy because it brings these many benefits that can put you back on the path to financial freedom.